 It is our hope that you will embrace Wine Review Online and make it your No. 1 resource for credible information and recommendations on wine.

-Michael Apstein, M.D., is a frequent contributor to the San Francisco Chronicle, a wine educator for more than 20 years, a freelance contributor to many national magazines, James Beard Award winner for wine writing, former wine columnist for the Boston Globe, and a judge for numerous national and international wine competitions.
-Contact: firstname.lastname@example.org
+Michael Apstein, M.D. has been a wine educator for more than 20 years, a freelance contributor to many national magazines, James Beard Award winner for wine writing, former wine columnist for the Boston Globe and was a frequent contributor to the San Francisco Chronicle.
+He is a judge for numerous national and international wine competitions.
+Contact: Michael.Apstein1@gmail.com

 Gerald D. Boyd has been writing about wine and spirits since 1968.
 He is the former Editor of The Wine Spectator and was a staff wine writer for The San Francisco Chronicle.
 Gerald currently is a regular contributor to Decanter, The Wine News, Quarterly Review of Wines and Winestate of Australia, as well as the trade magazines Vineyard & Winery Management and Hotel Food & Beverage Executive.
 Gerald also is an adjunct wine instructor at Santa Rosa Junior College.